Johanna Konta: The British number one - by those who know her well

 "If she has a routine to follow, she will follow it to the letter.
 It's almost robotic, but actually a huge strength," says Judy Murray, a former captain of Britain's Fed Cup team.

-And, according to Pete McCraw - Tennis Australia's national women's coach when Konta was based in Sydney, she had a willingness to separate herself from her peers and was comfortable standing out from the crowd.
+And, according to Pete McCraw - Tennis Australia's national women's coach when Konta was based in Sydney - she had a willingness to separate herself from her peers and was comfortable standing out from the crowd.

 The dedication and sacrifices have paid huge dividends in the past 12 months as Konta has won WTA titles in Los Angeles,Sydney and Miami.

-The 26-year-old, who has become one of Britain's most successful athletes, is now a Wimbledon quarter-finalist.
+The 26-year-old, who has become one of Britain's most successful athletes, is now a Wimbledon semi-finalist.

-The first British woman to reach that stage since Jo Durie 33 years ago, she faces Romanian second seed Simona Halep on Tuesday.
+The first British woman to reach that stage since Virginia Wade in 1978, she faces American 10th seed Venus Williams on Thursday.

 So, who is the real Johanna Konta?